zubanls/vscode-zubanls/README.md

 A mypy-compatible, high-performance, high-quality Python Language server written in Rust.

-Visit https://zubanls.com/pricing for pricing information.
-ZubanLS is free for most users, users with larger codebases will require a license after the alpha period.
+Activating virtualenvs is a bit tricky from the extension currently.
+Help would be appreciated.

 ## Requirements